oussoren/oussoren.github.io/content/posts/analysis-notes.md

 **Theorem 17.4 (Composition):**
 If $f$ is continuous at $x_0$ and $g$ is continuous at $f(x_0)$, then $g \circ f$ is continuous at $x_0$.

-### Topological Characterization (The Missing Piece)
-Your notes likely emphasized that continuity respects the structure of open sets.
-This is the definition used in more advanced topology courses.

 **Theorem 17.5 (Topological Characterization of Continuity):**
 A function $f: \mathbf{R} \to \mathbf{R}$ is continuous **on $\mathbf{R}$** if and only if for every open set $V \subseteq \mathbf{R}$, the preimage $f^{-1}(V)$ is an open set.
 *Motto:* "The inverse image of an open set is open.".